-The DONJOY® ICEMAN CLASSIC3TM delivers continuous cold therapy to help patients and medical practitioners easily manage post-operative pain and swelling, speeding patient recovery and rehabilitation.
+The DONJOY® ICEMAN CLASSIC3TM delivers continuous cold therapy to help patients and medical practitioners easily manage postoperative pain and swelling, speeding patient recovery and rehabilitation.
 It provides extended cold therapy for a variety of indications and protocols as directed by medical professionals.

-Cost - \$185 + tax (not an insurance covered item)

-Panorama Orthopedics & Spine Center offers the ability to purchase this unit directly from the Medical Supply Shop located inside the Panorama Golden location at: 660 Golden Rd.
-Suite 250 Golden, CO 80401 8510 North Bryant St. Suite 120 Westminster, CO 80031
+Cost - \$185 + tax (not an insurance covered item.)
+Panorama Orthopedics & Spine Center offers the ability to purchase this unit directly from the Medical Supply Shop located inside the Panorama Golden location at:

+- 660 Golden Rd.
+Suite 250 Golden, CO 80401 Or the Westminster location at: - 14190 Orchard Parkway.
+Suite 200 Westminster, CO 80023 www.PureOrtho.com

 No appointment is needed if picking up in the Golden or Westminster office.
 Visit us Monday - Friday between the hours of 7am & 5pm.
 Detailed information and instructions will be given at time of pickup.

-You will take the product with you on your scheduled surgery day to your individual surgical site (Golden Ridge Surgery Center, Ortho Colorado Hospital, or St. Anthony Hospital).
+You will take the product with you on your scheduled surgery day to your individual surgical site.